A new perspective

 Systems thinking

 Systems thinkers see the world as interconnected sets of interacting variables that behave according to governing mechanisms in a way that produce patterns of behaviours over time.
 These patterns can cause various undesirable outcomes, a.o. global warming, hunger and poverty, highlighting the need for profound transformation.
 However, such transformation might be challenging as most systems are complex, unpredictable, multi-causal, non-linear, and dynamic in character that span across different scales of time and space.
-Understanding these characteristics and the functioning of systems is essential to be able to change them.
+Understanding these characteristics and the functioning of systems is needed to be able to change them.
 Rooted in cognitive processes like learning, memory, problem-solving, decision-making, and the updating of mental models, systems thinking is crucial for navigating an increasingly uncertain and complex world.

 Mindfulness